 My friend suggested it.
 We were in our mid to late twenties, fresh into yoga and diving into our depths of personal growth.

-More religious than spiritual, adjust it to your own interpretation and beliefs.
+It is more religious than spiritual, but you can adjust it to your own interpretation and beliefs.

 Attitudes of Gratitude